 USB flash drive content can be bespoke to suit your requirements, for eg; sample images from a particular talk or portfolio.
 Tell us your preferred content.

-Launched to market my Illustrated Talks and Courses across the UK in 2017.
+Launched to market my Illustrated Talks and Courses across the UK.
 The A5 leaflets have been distributed in libraries and schools and are also available at my talks and courses.
 A copy can be downloaded here.